-Share your work

-Send files using email, or send them directly to a coworker's device with AirDrop.
+Share your work Send files using email, or send them directly to a coworker's device with AirDrop.
 And you can wirelessly share what's on your Mac screen to an HDTV screen with AirPlay.

 Introduction

-Set reminders

 Reminders is the built-in app that helps you keep track of all the things you need to do throughout your workday-such as schedule meetings, send an email, follow up on projects, and so much more.
-Organise your reminders in sections, view in columns, or plan with simple kanban boards.
+Organize your reminders in sections, view in columns, or plan with simple kanban boards.

-Create and organise reminder lists
+Create and organize reminder lists

 Add reminders from other apps

 Add dates or locations

 Add subtasks to reminders

 View reminders from multiple internet accounts

 Use reminder list templates

 Assign shared reminders

+Getting down to business with apps and features

 Take notes

 Use the built-in Notes app for jotting down quick thoughts in meetings, creating checklists, sketching ideas, documenting initiatives, and more.

 Write and format notes

 Start a Quick Note

 Attach images and files

 Add a table

 Organize your notes with tags

 Sort and pin important notes

 Search notes